-All medications kept in school are securely stored in the Head Teachers kitchen or School Office with access strictly controlled.
+All medications kept in school are securely stored in the School Office with access strictly controlled.

 Children suffering from conditions such as asthma may have to receive medication, usually in the form of an inhaler, during the school day.
 Written details of the treatment must be provided by the parent, the medication should be administered by the child under supervision of an adult.